iterative/dvc.org/content/docs/user-guide/pipelines/index.md

 ## Stages

-A pipeline is a collection of stages.
-At each stage, we define a (shell) command to run and specify the inputs and outputs for this stage.
-By defining stage input and outputs, we can find the order to run the stages.
-If an output of stage `A` is fed as an input to stage `B`, then DVC infers to run `A` before `B`.
+A DVC pipeline is a collection of connected <abbr>stages</abbr>.
+At each stage, we define a shell command to run, and specify its inputs and outputs (if any).
+By defining outputs that feed into future inputs, we can determine the stages' execution order, e.g. if an output of stage X is fed as an input to stage Y, then DVC infers to run X before Y.

 `dvc stage` set of commands are used to create a pipeline by defining its stages.
 Each stage requires a `name`, and a `command`.
 Additionally it describes